-I get asked from time to time about the wine ‘equipment’ I use.
+I get asked from time to time about the wine accessories I use.
 Most frequently the wine glasses I own and the bottle opener I use.

-It’s always an easy one to answer because the truth is I don’t actually own a great deal of wine accessories!
+It’s always an easy one to answer because the truth is I don’t actually own a great deal of wine gear!

 I’m in a very lucky position as the owner of a wine blog as I am frequently offered products for review.
 Some of which I accept and it makes its way into content for the website (with full disclosures added!).
 But because I travel a lot, most of this is then passed on to family members and friends.

-However, when I am at home I like to drink wine (obviously!) and there are a few bits of ‘equipment’ I would consider my personal wine essentials.
+However, when I am at home I like to drink wine (obviously!) and there are a few bits of ‘equipment’ I would consider my "must have" wine accessories

 It’s these essentials that I’m going to talk about today.